 Over time, with horror movies and haunted houses, the idea of paying homage to the dead has become confused.
 Death became a plot device for movies and nightmares, instead of the beautiful ending to a cycle as the Pagans believed.

-On this Halloween, consider taking some time out from the festivities to remember the true meaning of the holiday.
+This year, consider taking some time out from the festivities to remember the true meaning of Halloween.
 Fewer zombies and ghouls, more spirits and souls.

 This time of year is perfect for connecting to your spiritual side.
 Spiritual energy can be experienced in all sorts of ways and if different for everyone.